imagej/imagej.github.io/_pages/help/frequently-asked-questions.md

 *If you need to downgrade to avoid a critical bug, please [report that bug](/help/report-a-bug) to the developers so that it can be fixed in a future version!*

--   You can change the version of [ImageJ 1.x](/software/imagej1) used via the {% include bc content='Help | Update ImageJ...'%} menu item.
+-   You can change the version of [ImageJ 1.x](/software/imagej1) used via the {% include bc path='Help | Update ImageJ...'%} menu item.
 This *only* changes the version of ImageJ 1.x—not all ImageJ components, [plugins](/fiji/plugins), etc.
 -   You can [switch to a different version of Java](#How_do_I_launch_ImageJ_with_a_different_version_of_Java? "wikilink").
 -   You can [download a Fiji Life-Line version](Downloads#Fiji).